Yellmahn/Simulated-Enterprise-Network/docs/design.md

 - The DMZ contains:
   - Email Server
   - DNS Server
+  - Web Server
+  - Syslog Server
 - Access to DMZ services is tightly controlled using ACLs
-- Public services are isolated from the internal network

 ---

 ## 📶 Guest Wi-Fi Zone

 - Separate VLAN and SSID
-- Connected via a wireless router with WPA2 encryption
+- Connected via a wireless router with WPA2 security with AES encryption
 - ACLs prevent access from Guest VLAN to internal VLANs

 ---